 We transcribed the legend from Campbell's New London Magazine, while abroad, and sent it to the Star, many years ago.

 The original article was published in the Star on March 6 1831:

 Another ugly dog!
 A resident, perhaps, of the Ville Bôdu, whilom the slaughter-house of the Benedictine monks of St Michel du Valle.
 There was a time when the simple question, 'O tu l'chien Bôdu?' would have frightened away the gayest juvenile party in the twinkling of an eye.
 [There follows a lengthy rendition of the German story of the giant hound of the Hercynian forest.]
 Thus endeth the marvellous legend of Bohdo, the giant: it informs us how he was changed in to the black dog of the whirlpool.
 How he came to the Norman Isles we have still to learn; there his dismal howlings were certainly audible within the recollection of many still living; and this 'airy nothing' has left in the parish of St Michael the Archangel 'a local habitation and a name.'

 It seems likely that Métivier's contribution to the Star 'many years' previously influenced Victor Hugo's musings.
+Métivier was a dinner guest at Hauteville House and shared information with the writer about Guernsey's history and folklore.
 Several Celtic cultures have legends of two hell-hounds, one black and one white, to represent the world's polar opposites, so the presence of the Bodu in addition to the Tchîco is not surprising; the name of the Bodu may signify 'howling dog,'—which, as its often disembodied howling, (which, according to Alfred Naftel, 'portends an approaching death,') seemed to be its characteristic terrifying feature for our Guernsey ancestors, would be very appropriate.